 Over the years, off-ice conditioning has become a more important role in a figure skater’s training.
-Today, skaters are performing more technical jumps, spins, and other demanding elements on-ice.
-Given these demands, the need for off-ice strength and conditioning training has increased.
-Skaters are competing throughout the year and are skating more frequently week to week.
-This increased demand on the body means that skaters now have to be strong and well-conditioned.
+Today, skaters are performing more technical jumps, spins, and other demanding elements on-ice, along with the inclusion of creative artistry.
+Given these demands, the need for off-ice strength, conditioning, and performance training has increased.
+Skaters are competing throughout the year, and are skating more frequently week to week.
+This increased demand on the body means that skaters now have to be strong, well-conditioned, and fully aware of proper body alignment, and form.
 Frequently, more skaters are attempting many of these technical skills on-ice with under-developed bodies.
 This imposes a serious risk of musculoskeletal injuries.

 Like all sports, skating has its own unique physical requirements.
 Certain off-ice training methods will transfer themselves on-ice to produce a better athlete, while other training methods have very little value to the skater.
-For example, a javelin thrower wouldn’t spend hours doing long distance cardio and light weight shoulder raises to improve their performance.
-Similarly, a figure skater wouldn’t benefit from doing hours of heavy bench presses to build a strong chest.
-It is important to correlate off-ice conditioning to the individual and demands of the sport
+It is important to correlate the proper off-ice conditioning to the individual, and demands of the sport.

 Should Skaters Strength Train?

 This is one of the most common questions asked by parents of children involved in any sport.
 Leading experts and professional organizations have accepted the fact that strength training is safe and extremely effective for youth.
-Gradually strengthening bones, joints, and muscles with the appropriate weight may help reduce the chance of injury due to the repetitive impact a child gets with a sport like figure skating.
-A parent need only to watch their young child perform a jump, watch them spin, or see them “shoot the duck” to ask themselves, “If my child was stronger, would they be able to perform these moves easier and be less likely to injure themselves?”
+Gradually strengthening bones, joints, and muscles with the appropriate weight may help reduce the chance of injury due to the repetitive movements or impacts from jumps and spins involved in the sport of figure skating.

-• Improved cardiovascular conditioning for short and long program
+• Improved cardiovascular conditioning for short and long programs

 • Improved strength to land jumps